 2020: Plume’s Refresh

-As a result, Plume has a new mainsail, standing and running rigging, main and storm anchors, chain, VHF, GPS, AIS transponder, computer and navigation station, depth sounder, propeller, main cabin cushions (super comfortable for both sitting and sleeping), canvas for hatch and companionways, galley sole, and more.
+As a result, Plume has a new mainsail, standing and running rigging, main and storm anchors, chain, VHF, GPS, AIS transponder, computer and navigation station, depth sounder, main cabin cushions (super comfortable for both sitting and sleeping), canvas for hatch and companionways, galley sole, and more.
 The engine and stove were thoroughly serviced.
-For our stove however, the service morphed into a replacement after it was badly damaged during shipping.
-Since the responsibility of the accident was shared between Scan Marine and ourself, they agreed to send us another used replacement stove.
-So basically, we have a new old stove!
-Those are just examples.
-More information can be found under Projects (coming soon).
+Those are just a few examples of the many repairs and replacements completed during this extensive refresh.

-Our plan was to trail Plume to Canada and sail in British Columbia during the summer of 2020.
+During the summer of 2020, our plan was to trailer Plume to Canada and sail in British Columbia.
 The project was canceled because of Covid-19.
-We downgraded our dreams and continued sailing in California instead.
+Instead, we downgraded our dreams and continued sailing in California.